 Survey Reveals Key Challenges Facing Floating Offshore Wind Industry

-A recent survey conducted by market firm Westwood highlights the primary hurdles and risks hindering the progress of the floating wind sector.
+A recent survey conducted by market research firm Westwood highlights the primary hurdles and risks hindering the progress of the floating wind sector.
 According to the survey, a lack of standardization of floating technology (55%), manufacturing capability and capacity (51%), and port (50%) are among the major obstacles cited by stakeholders.

 The findings underscore the need for accelerated investment, regulation, and supply chain coordination on a global scale to enable the sector to realize its ambitions.
 The survey, developed in collaboration with Norwegian Offshore Wind and World Forum Offshore Wind (WFO), polled 184 stakeholders across the floating offshore wind value chain to gauge industry sentiment and attitudes.